 When to fly

 The high season in Naples is July to September.
 Most residents leave the city for the second half of August and close many restaurants and shops, but this also means fewer crowds for the summer visitors.
-Cheap tickets might be difficult to find during peak season.
+Cheap flights to Naples might be difficult to find during peak season.

-April to June and October are the best times to visit the city.
+April to June and October are the best times to take a flight to Naples and tour.
 The weather is pleasant and there are fewer crowds.
 Although from the last weekend in April, an impressive and unique calendar of free events kicks off during Maggio Dei Monumenti.
 It is a citywide cultural festival that is devoted to celebrating the rich architectural and artistic heritage of Naples through opening Monuments and exhibitions that are normally closed to public for one month.
 During this event, the city also hosts various performances in historic venues, literary events and guided tours and special exhibitions.

 Spring and autumn provide the best views from Vesuvius, but the days are shorter than in summer.

-The off season is November to March when you will see few tourist crowds, but the weather can be chilly and damp.
+The off season is November to March when you will see few tourist crowds who have grabbed a cheap flight to Naples, but the weather can be chilly and damp.

 Other than Christmas and Easter, Ferragosto is Italy’s biggest national holiday which is when Catholics celebrate Virgin Mary’s ascend to heaven.
 The locals celebrate this national holiday with extreme passion fervour and head down to the beach to enjoy an evening of bacchanalian fun and fireworks.
 However, if travelling to Naples during Ferragosto, be prepared for many shops and restaurants to be closed just before, during and after the holiday.